 Representative example: When you spend £1,200 at a purchase rate of 22.9% (variable) p.a., your representative rate is 22.9% APR (variable).

 Credit cards that earn air miles

 Table: sorted by representative APR, promoted deals first

 How do air miles credit cards work?

-Simply put, air miles credit cards allow you to earn frequent flyer points as you charge purchases to your card.
+Simply put, air miles credit cards allow you to earn frequent flyer points such as Avios as you charge purchases to your card.
 You can typically earn 0.5 to 3 frequent flyer points, or “air miles” for each £1 spent on eligible purchases.
 The number of points you earn per pound, otherwise known as your earn rate, differs among credit cards, and sometimes differs among transaction types too.
 For example, a credit card could let you earn two points per £1 on purchases through the connected airline (by paying for flights or stays with partner hotels, for example), but only one point per £1 spent on other everyday purchases.

 As well as frequent flyer credit cards that allow you to earn points with one programme, some rewards cards also allow you to use your points with multiple airlines (sometimes known as “indirect earn” cards).
 If you belong to several frequent flyer programmes, this might be one way you can get more flexibility from your card.

 When comparing air miles credit cards, be sure to factor in the costs to make sure they don’t outweigh the value of any possible rewards and benefits.
 Air miles credit cards can be great tools for frequent flyers who pay off their account balances in full each month, but are probably not suitable if you wish to carry an outstanding balance on the account.

 How to earn air miles on your credit card